MinecraftForge/Documentation/docs/gui/screens.md

 ### Rendering the Screen

-Finally, screens are rendered through the `#render` method provided by being a `Widget` subtype.
+Finally, screens are rendered through the `#render` method provided by being a `Renderable` subtype.
 As mentioned, the `#render` method draws the everything the screen has to render every frame, such as the background, widgets, tooltips, etc. By default, the `#render` method only renders the widgets to the screen.

 The two most common things rendered within a screen that is typically not handled by a subtype is the background and the tooltips.